Statistics and Its Interface

 Authoring Template/Instructions: Available here.

-Consent-to-Publish: Upon acceptance of a paper for publication, the author(s) must sign and submit a consent-to-publish agreement.
+Consent-to-Publish: Upon acceptance of a paper for publication, the author(s) must sign and submit a consent-to-publish agreement to International Press.

 Copyright: Author has the option to retain copyright of his or her paper.